 Lot of hard work.
 Demotivated Rick.
 Failure at a higher cost.
 What a waste.

-And, let me tell you that, Rick is not the only one who has passed through similar situation.
+And, let me tell you that, Rick is not the only one who has passed through a similar situation.

-Stop and reflect on what Steve Blank, who is considered an extremely respected authority in startup world:
+Stop and reflect on what Steve Blank, who is considered an extremely respected authority in the startup world: